hackclub/hackclub/workshops/backjack/README.md

 </details>

-That a long way we have come; Now let write code for the function ` player_loose ` when the player loose :
+That a long way we have come; Now lets write code for the function ` player_loose ` when the player lose:
-  + first we will display the player card with total player card and the dealer card with total dealer card
+  + First we will display the player card with total player card and the dealer card with total dealer card
-  + The write out that the player has loose the game while the winner win the game
+  + The write out that the player has lose the game while the winner wins the game
   + then ask the player if the would like to restart or quit the game; remember to store the answer inside the ` answ ` variable
-  + Lastly call out Continue_playing function to check if the player would like to restart or quit the game.
+  + Lastly call out ` Continue_playing ` function to check if the player would like to restart or quit the game.
  THen your code should look similar to this
  ```C++
  void Player_Loose(){